Welcome

 It specifies the build system, the extension name and version, the required Python version, and the features to enable when building the extension module.

-This is what rye
+This is what uv

 looks at when building the extension module, before delegating the build